Unified Unsupervised and Sparsely-Supervised 3D Object Detection by Semantic Pseudo-Labeling and Prototype Learning: Related Work

 \subsection{Unsupervised 3D Object Detection}

 Early unsupervised methods\cite{nolearn1,nolearn2,nolearn3} produce detection results via non-learning strategies.
 More recent methods generally follow a two-stage pipeline: first generating pseudo 3D Bbox labels from unlabeled data, and then training a detector with these pseudo labels.
 Existing methods can be categorized based on their pseudo label generation mechanisms: (1) Geometry-based methods\cite{oyster,cpd} exploit geometric cues and common-sense priors from point clouds.
 (2) Motion-based methods\cite{modest,liso,motal} leverage motion cues across consecutive frames to identify moving objects.
-(3) Image-semantic-based methods\cite{fgr,annofreeod,dfu3d} projected 3D point cloud to 2D image to obtain semantic segmentation.
+(3) Image-semantic-based methods\cite{fgr,annofreeod,dfu3d} project 3D point clouds onto 2D images to obtain semantic segmentation.
 (4) Hybrid methods\cite{lise,union} combine both motion and semantic information.
 However, the quality of generated pseudo labels remains a bottleneck.
-Moreover, these methods lack training strategy that encourage the learning of discriminative representations.
+Moreover, these methods lack training strategies that encourage the learning of discriminative representations.